UVStudio/UVStudio/README.md

 > I hired Leonard to build a prototype mobile app to help accountants in Canada keep track of their industry education hours.
 Not only did Leonard build the app according to the specifications I laid out, but he also did his own research and built the app according to the different provincial CPA rules in Canada.
 Leonard is very easy to work with and I would definitely recommend him as a software programmer.
 >
 > **Garth Sheriff - Principal, Sheriff Consulting**

+## Previous roles / projects
+### Linggo
+Linggo is an mobile app that assists people with learning disabilities to communicate.
+Here are a few screen shots: